multi-coop/datami-documentation-content/texts/tutorial/tutorial-actions-en.md

 There are several action buttons appearing by default on the Gitribute widgets.

-These buttons allow the user to make some commons actions we will detail below.
+These buttons allow the user to make some commons actions we will see in details below.

 ---